ONSdigital/dp-cmd-database-spikes/README.md

 Database spikes for customise my data
 ===================================

+### Summary

+The purpose of this project was to find the most appropriate database for storing and querying ONS datasets with dynamic queries.

+##### Cassandra / google big table (distributed wide column store)

+- Filter large tables quickly given a known key
+- Tables built around queries
+- Specific queries not known up front
+- Not practical to model a table around every combination / permutation of filter

+##### MongoDb (document database)

+- Stores individual documents
+- Created a single collection to hold the dataset
+- document per row in the dataset
+- Filtering was reasonably fast, but not efficient
+- using a lot of disk swap space as it could not all be held in memory

+##### Elastic (document database)

+- Same considerations as MongoDb

+##### Hadoop (Distributed map reduce)

+- Can solve the problem as is scalable
+- Not optimal for the problem
+- More of a sledgehammer solution

+##### Apache Ignite (in memory data grid)

+##### Neo4j (graph database)

+- Optimised for traversing relationship between data
+- More performant with more filters applied

 The input files used in the tests are zipped in the input-files directory.

 ### Test queries